User Tools

 Network socket Foreign key to a(n) Network socket No

-Such attribute allow you to connect a physical interface to a network socket as follows.
+A connection between a physical interface and a network socket will look as follows.

-A network cable (known as well as patch cable, patch cord or patch lead) represents the piece of hardware that connects 2 network sockets.
+A front end network cable (known as well as patch cable, patch cord or patch lead) represents the piece of hardware that connects 2 network sockets through their front end.

 Name Type Mandatory?